audoxcl/SuiteCRMBackups/README.md

 $sugar_config['backup']['connections'][1]['path'] = '';
 ```

-To disable license validation please use this setting in config_override.php:
+To disable license validation please use this setting in `config_override.php`:

 ```php
 $sugar_config['backup']['validate_license'] = false;
 ```

+Once you set `config_override.php` you have to enable the schedulers you need in:
+Administration -> Schedulers

+You can use the 3 schedulers that are created automatically once you install the module.